TechieTeee/Neard/README.md

 ## Overview

 Neard is a powerful data engineering tool designed to enhance the data infrastructure for developers working with the Near Protocol.
 This tool simplifies the extraction, transformation, and loading (ETL) process for Near Protocol data, providing developers with an efficient and streamlined way to interact with and utilize blockchain data.
+Developers have the option of using the Python script directly or using the user interface to easily configure data pipelines for Near protocol data.
+Also, for each successful contribution that a Neard user makes to the project, he/she is automatically rewarded through the smart contract.

+## Tools Used
+- Programming Languages:

+- Python
+Rust

+- Web Frameworks:
+Flask (for backend)

+-  Data Source:
+Pagoda Near API

+- Data Processing:
+Apache Airflow

+- Frontend Framework:
+Next.js (React)

+- Version Control:
+Git

+- Smart Contract Development:
+Rust
+Near SDK

+- Documentation:
+Markdown

-## Why Use the Neard?
+## Why Use Neard?

 - **Simplified Data Processing:** The tool simplifies complex data processing tasks by providing easy-to-use functions for compression, decompression, storage, and retrieval of data records.